SAFMEDS in ABA: More than Flashcards

 - Participants retained information across time;

-- A performance criterion or frequency aim can signal how fast and accurate participants must respond in order to achieve their goal; and
+- A performance criterion or frequency aim can signal how fast and accurately participants must respond to achieve their goal; and

 - Analyzing performance results on a Standard Celeration Chart provides a wealth of visual and statistical information.

-SAFMEDS supports the learning of simple and complex content for young and older learners.
-SAFMEDS also gives rise to important learning outcomes such as long-term retention and maintenance, application or extension of content to novel material, and social validity seen in meaningful participant behavior change and stakeholder satisfaction (see references below and in article).
+SAFMEDS supports the learning of simple and complex content for learners of all ages.
+SAFMEDS also gives rise to essential learning outcomes such as long-term retention and maintenance, application or extension of content to novel material, and social validity.